nimamasoumi/DiffeoRaptor/README.md

 Diffeomorphic Multimodal Image Registration using RaPTOR

-This code is based on FLASH which can be downloaded from https://bitbucket.org/FlashC/flashc/src/master/ Please follow the instructions closely to install DiffeoRaptor.
+This code is based on FLASH which can be downloaded from https://bitbucket.org/FlashC/flashc/src/master/

+Please follow the instructions closely in the above link to install DiffeoRaptor as well.
 It contains several functions for image processing and example script file to use the C++ file.

 Please cite our paper and FLASH paper in case you used the code in your project: